MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 >Note:
 >By default, the MRTK profiles are not editable.
 These are default profile templates from which you can copy and customize.
 There are several layers of customization and profiles, so it is standard practice to copy and customize several profiles when configuring one or more settings.
+>
+>TODO: Add link to share more / learn more about MRTK profiles and it's architecture.

 2. Create a copy of the default profile to customize it.
 To copy a default profile, click the “Copy & Customize” button (see image).
 This creates a copy of the MRTK profile.
 With your own copy of the MRTK profile, you now have the ability customize any settings in this profile.
 You will also need to repeat the copy/customize step for any additional profiles nested under this profile, as described in the subsequent steps.

 ![MR213_BuildSettings](images/mrlearning-base-ch2-1step2im.PNG)

 3. Disable the visibility of the spatial awareness mesh.
 To do this, find “Additional Service Providers” as shown in the image.
-When you open the “default mixed reality registered serviced providers profile” (marked by red arrow) it will appear greyed (not editable.)
-Click the button to the right of the profile (marked by green arrow) to replace the default profile with a customizable copy.
+Click the "clone" button (marked by green arrow) to the right of the the “default mixed reality registered serviced providers profile” (marked by red arrow) to replace the default profile with a customizable copy.
+TODO: Make note of new pop-up window that appears after you hit the clone button.

 ![MR213_BuildSettings](images/mrlearning-base-ch2-1step3im.PNG)

+TODO: MRTK now names this extension service providers, new screenshot and text needed.

+TODO: This whole part will need to be re-written as stuff is in new places

+TODO: tell users that if they click off of the profile, the inspector panel will remove focus and they need to go back to it

 4. Create a custom copy of the Default Mixed Reality Spatial Mesh Observer.
 Click the down arrow next to “Windows Mixed Reality Spatial Mesh Observer” to see additional options.
 In these options, you will see the “Default Mixed Reality Spatial Mesh Observer” which appears greyed (not editable.)
 We must replace this default profile with a customizable copy of it so we can edit it.
 Click the button to the right (marked by green arrow) to create a copy.